filipebsantos/filipebsantos/README.md

 ### E ai meu chapa! 👋

-Hi my name is **Filipe** with `i` not Felipe, i'm an enthusiasts technology, I try to figure it out how can I use the technology to solve my problems and for my bussiness :office:.
+Hi my name is **Filipe**, i'm an enthusiasts technology and dev for fun!
+I try to figure it out how can I use technology to solve problems for me and my bussiness :office:.

 Part of my goal here is to show things that a learn to inspire others to grow up too.